Home / Video / How Does A Prior Injury Affect The Value Of My Claim?

 1:01 current condition in order to reduce the

-1:04 amount of damages they will have to pay”
+1:04 amount of damages they will have to pay.
+[Music]"

 Summary:

 Prior injuries or “pre-existing ailments” may affect the amount of recovery that is awarded.
-Ailments may offset the amount that is awarded and result in a lower pay off than a full healthy person would have received.
-If a plaintiff previously had a broken arm and got in a car crash, and exited with a broken arm, it is unlikely that a court would award him full damages for a broken arm that he previous was already afflicted with, unless the broken arm, or residual condition was worsened.
+Ailments may offset the awarded amount, resulting in a lower payoff than a fully healthy person would have received.
+Suppose a plaintiff previously had a broken arm and got in a car crash, and exited with a broken arm.
+In that case, it is unlikely that a court would award him full damages for a broken arm that he previously was already afflicted with unless the broken arm or residual condition was worsened.

 When filing a personal injury claim with a third-party insurer, you need to prove the other person’s liability by proving that they were negligent.